 Mako Partial Knee

 This technology allows patients to have a unique surgical procedure that is specific to their anatomy.
 This means that patients can be spared the destruction of good and healthy bone and tissue.
 In this surgery, we only replace areas with heavy arthritis and joint degeneration.
-This is achieved through the creation of a 3D virtual model of one’s knee which is loaded into the MAKO system to create a specific operative plan and choice of implant
+This is achieved through the creation of a 3D virtual model of one’s knee.
+This is loaded into the MAKO system to create a specific operative plan and choice of implant

 The MAKO Partial Knee is performed with a robotic-assisted arm which is guided by the orthopaedic surgeon.
 The newly developed tactile guidance system allows the surgeon to do the replacement through a small 2-3 inch incision.
 The MAKO system also allows for adjustments to be made while in surgery if needed.
 While the diseased bone is being removed, the system will prevent the surgeon from going outside pre-determined boundaries to avoid the destruction of healthy bone and tissue.
 This also helps with proper alignment and accurate placement of the implant.